linketech/leaf/readme.md

 module.exports = { app } // important
 ```

-Make sure you have a package.json with corrected dependencies declaration and package name.
+Make sure you have a package.json with correct dependencies declaration and package name.

 Then run